-- Brush Twice a Day: Just like your dental professional recommends, brushing twice a day can go a long way to help stop gingivitis.
-Crest Gum and Sensitivity that reaches more areas in your mouth to better clean and along your gum line as it treats sensitivity at the source.
+- Brush Twice a Day: Just like your dental professional recommends, brushing twice a day with a good fluoride toothpaste can go a long way to help stop gingivitis.
+You may want to consider a toothpaste like Crest Pro-Health Advanced Gum Restore Toothpaste, its Advanced stannous fluoride formula restore gums by promoting gum healing while fighting gingivitis.
 Or try brushing with Crest Gum Detoxify Deep Clean, it can gently neutralize the plaque bacteria around the gum line, an area that is crucial to the health of your mouth.

 - Floss Every Day: Flossing can help stop gingivitis progression by removing plaque and food particles.

 - Give Up Tobacco: Since smoking may be responsible for nearly 75 percent of periodontal diseases among adults, quitting is a great way to help stop gingivitis.
 The use of tobacco products causes damage to your gum tissue, which can lead to receding gums and increased risk for gum disease.

 - Regular Dental Checkups: Twice yearly visits to your dental professional for checkups and cleanings should be part of your plan to treat gum disease.
 Use this opportunity to talk to your dental professional about products to help treat gum disease.